montchr/montchr/README.md

 ### Lately Etc.

-- Listening to various artists on 12k Records, various 90s pop artists, various shows on NTS Radio
+- Listening to various shows on NTS Radio
 - [Photographing](https://www.instagram.com/catachresis.lamonte/) my cats, deteriorating infrastructure, real estate scams, fleeting observations on hypercapitalism
 - Rarely leaving the house
-- ~Reading~ listening to the short stories of J.G.
+- ~Reading~ listening to "The Peripheral" by William Gibson, and the short stories of J.G.
 Ballard